hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	This is the normal view, in which the cell contents are evaluated and the results shown to the user.

+* xalignleft

+	Align the cell content to the left.
+Any content that doesnt fit within the cell will overflow into the empty cells on the right.

+	This is the default.

+* xalignright

+	Align the cell content to the right.
+Any content that doesnt fit within the cell will overflow into the empty cells on the left.

 ##### Other operations